Diogo da Cruz

 Bio

 Diogo da Cruz is an artist living and working between Berlin and Lisbon.
-Her practice encompasses the creation of objects, installations, and videos that explore partially fictional scenarios rooted in socio-political concerns, whether past, present, or future.
-Drawing on scientific references, historical documents, and specific geographic experiences, her work aims to stimulate critical thinking about the knowledge systems that exploited and colonized what is known as “nature.”
+His practice encompasses the creation of objects, installations, and video works that explore partially fictional scenarios rooted in socio-political concerns of the past, present, or future.
+Drawing on scientific references, historical documents, and specific geographic experiences, his work aims to stimulate critical reflection on the systems of knowledge that have exploited and colonized what is commonly referred to as "nature."

 Residency project

-For the past four years, I have been developing a scientific fiction that intertwines the myth of an underwater civilization with concerns about offshore mining.
-In collaboration with sound artist Fallon Mayanja, this narration was translated into a series of sculptures and short films.
-Together, we address colonial crimes and the exploitation of natural resources, while questioning the limits of Western science in the face of the challenges of climate change, with the ambition of offering a decolonized ecological perspective.
+For the past four years, I have been developing a science fiction narrative that intertwines the myth of an underwater civilization with concerns about the environmental impacts of deep-sea mining.
+In collaboration with sound artist Fallon Mayanja, this narrative has evolved into a series of sculptures and short films.
+Our work critically examines colonial histories, the exploitation of natural resources, and the limitations of Western science in addressing climate change, offering a decolonized ecological perspective.

-At the heart of this project is the concept of the “memory of water”, inspired by hydro-feminist reflections.
-Water is seen as a container for collective stories, human and non-human, carrying the memory of the enslaved bodies that crossed the Atlantic Ocean, a central element of our fictional story.
-This water, flowing through other forms of life, embodies a shared memory of suffering, survival, and transformation.
+At the heart of the project lies the concept of the "memory of water," inspired by hydro-feminist thought.
+We consider water as a vessel for collective human and non-human stories, carrying the history of enslaved bodies across the Atlantic Ocean—a central theme in our fictional narrative.
+This water, now circulating through other forms of life, embodies a shared memory of suffering, survival, and transformation.

-In the next phase, we want to broaden our focus from the Atlantic to the Mediterranean, an area of water that is also marked by tragic human journeys.
-The new works should not only reflect on the memory of the transatlantic slave trade, but also draw attention to the colonial structures still in place in the relationships between the North and the Global South, as well as to the exploitation of natural resources.
+In the next phase, we aim to expand our focus from the Atlantic to the Mediterranean, a body of water similarly marked by tragic human journeys.
+The new works will not only reflect on the memory of the transatlantic slave trade but also address ongoing colonial structures, the global North-South relationship, and the exploitation of natural resources.

-An essential part of my recent research focuses on diatoms, unicellular microalgae found in aquatic environments.
-As producers of oxygen and major components of terrestrial biomass, diatoms have become the protagonists of science fiction storytelling.
-These organisms with silica walls, with their complex and varied structures, symbolize the relationship between human life and aquatic ecosystems.
+A significant aspect of my recent research centers on diatoms, single-celled microalgae found in aquatic environments.
+As vital oxygen producers and a substantial part of Earth’s biomass, diatoms have become key protagonists in this science fiction narrative.
+These glass-walled organisms, with their intricate and varied structures, serve as metaphors for the interconnectedness of human life and aquatic ecosystems.

 Follow